doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

         MyPersistentClass:
             # ...

-There is a couple of options you can specify for the document mapping.
+There is a couple of parameters you can specify for the document mapping.
 Some of them are explained here, the rest in the chapters on :ref:`References <association-mapping_referenceable>`, :doc:`Multilanguage <multilang>` and :doc:`Versioning <versioning>`.